 Prompt Injection in Large Language Models (LLMs)

-Prompt injection is a cybersecurity exploit where attackers manipulate the instructions given to a Large Language Model (LLM) to bypass its intended functionality.
-Unlike traditional cyberattacks targeting human users, this technique directly exploits the AI’s input-processing mechanisms, enabling unauthorized actions or data extraction.
+Prompt injection is a cybersecurity threat where attackers manipulate the instructions given to a Large Language Model (LLM) to bypass its intended functionality.
+Unlike traditional attacks that target human users, this technique exploits the AI’s input-processing mechanisms, enabling unauthorized actions, data extraction, or malicious content generation.
+As LLMs become more integrated into applications, understanding and mitigating prompt injection is critical for security.

 Key Points

-- Two Primary Attack Vectors: Direct and indirect injection methods.
+- Two Attack Vectors: Direct injection (malicious input) and indirect injection (external sources like files or APIs).

-- Real-World Impact: Can lead to data breaches, unauthorized API calls, or malicious content generation.
+- Real-World Risks: Can lead to data breaches, unauthorized API calls, or harmful content generation.

 - Defense Challenges: Requires input sanitization, context-aware filtering, and model hardening.